 For an objective $\ECost^\Mm {\in} \{\EDisct(\lambda)^\Mm, \EAvg^\Mm\}$ and state $s$, we define the optimal reward $\ECost^\Mm_*(s)$ as $\sup_{\sigma \in \Strat_\Mm} \ECost^\Mm_\sigma(s)$.
 A strategy $\sigma$ is optimal for $\ECost^\Mm$ if $\ECost^\Mm_\sigma(s) {=} \ECost^\Mm_*(s)$ for all $s \in S$.
 Optimal reward and strategies for these objectives can be computed in polynomial time~\cite{Puterman94}.

 Often, complex learning objectives cannot be expressed using Markovian reward functions.
+A recent trend is to express learning objectives using finite-state reward machines (see, e.g., \cite{icarte2018using, icarte2022reward}), which provides a structured formalism to decompose high-level tasks and exploits the internal structure of the reward function.
+These reward machines often serve as an intermediate representations for formal languages, enabling the automatic translation of logical specifications into reward structures~\cite{camacho2019ltl}.
+Recent works also include learning reward machines directly from agent interactions to handle non-Markovian rewards~\cite{gaon2020reinforcement} and partial observability~\cite{Icarte2023}, with extensions to multi-agent stochastic games~\cite{hu2024reinforcement} and inverse reinforcement learning~\cite{shehab2025learning}.

-A recent trend is to express learning objectives using finite-state reward machines~\cite{icarte2018using}.
-For the objectives we consider, we require a more expressive variant of reward machines having probabilistic transitions, nondeterministic transitions, and spurious transitions labeled with $\epsilon$.
-We call them probabilistic reward machines with the understanding that any of these three types of transitions could be absent.
-For instance, we retrieve the definition of nondeterministic reward machine as in \cite{kazemi2022translating} if any activated transition is taken with probability one.
-The use of $\epsilon$-transitions is to streamline the presentation of the technical result of this paper.
+For the objectives we consider, we require a more expressive variant of reward machines that allows probabilistic and nondeterministic transitions, as well as spurious $\epsilon$-labeled transitions.
+We refer to these as probabilistic reward machines, with the understanding that any of the three transition types may be absent.
+For instance, the definition reduces to that of a nondeterministic reward machine as in \cite{kazemi2022translating} when all enabled transitions are taken with probability one.
+The use of $\epsilon$-transitions serves only to streamline the presentation of our technical results.

 \begin{definition}[Probabilistic Reward Machines] A \emph{probabilistic reward machine} is a tuple $\Rr = (\Sigma_\epsilon, U\times U^p, (u_0, u^p_0), \delta_r, T^p, \rho)$ where \begin{itemize} \item $\Sigma_\epsilon = (\Sigma\cup \{\epsilon\})$ with $\Sigma$ being a finite alphabet and $\epsilon$ indicating a silent transition, \item $U$ and $U^p$ are two finite sets of states, \item $(u_0, u^p_0) \in U\times U^p$ is the starting state, \item $\delta_r: U \times \Sigma_\epsilon \to 2^U$ is the transition relation (that allows nondeterminism), \item $T^p \colon U^p \pto \DIST(U^p)$ is the probabilistic transition function, and \item $\rho: U \times U^p \times \Sigma_\epsilon \times U \times U^p \to \Real$ is the reward function. \end{itemize} To simplify the notation we let $U^{\Rr}= U \times U^p$ and $u^{\Rr}_0= (u_0, u^p_0)$. \end{definition}